 Final thoughts on the Line 6 PowerCab 112 Plus

-Overall, the Line 6 Powercab 112 Plus was a real joy to play, and will likely replace our venerable Headrush FRFR as our go to FRFR speaker rig for modeling amps.
+Overall, the Line 6 Powercab 112 Plus was a real joy to play, and (as you may have guessed from our FRFR cab roundup) has replaced our venerable Headrush FRFR as our go to FRFR speaker rig for modeling amps.
 It looks fantastic, it’s beautifully made, and the array of features was far beyond what we’ve come to expect of active speakers of this type.

 The sound quality was exceptional, and it really is gig ready right out of the box.
 If you’re enjoying the digital revolution and you’re looking to advance from plugging in through a DAW to play to audiences, we think this is the way to go.